codewithshadman/blog/_posts/2018-04-1-csharp-task.md

 - [Async And Await In C#](/async-await-c/) - In this article, you’ll learn what are async and await keywords in C#, and how to use async-await feature along with Task for asynchronous programming.
 You will also learn about the application of this asynchronous principle across .Net Applications.

 - [Task Parallelism C#](/task-parallelism-c/) - Task parallelism is the process of running tasks in parallel.
 Task parallelism divides tasks and allocates those tasks to separate threads for processing.
-In this article, we will be discussing different methods to achieve parallelism using Tasks in C#.
+In this article, we will be discussing different methods to achieve parallelism using **Tasks in C#**.

 ## C# Task FAQ

-Following are some frequently asked questions within community related to C# tasks.
+Following are some frequently asked questions within community related to **C# tasks**.

 ### C# Task.run Return Value